Lagos, Delta to Renew Rivalry in 24th Edition of MILO Basketball Championship

 Defending champions, Topfield College, Ajegunle Lagos will take on Delta’s Dom Domigos College in what promises to be a perfect opening game of Group A.

-Other mouthwatering pairings also emerged yesterday from the 12 schools in the finals paired into four groups for both the male and female categories at the draw ceremony which held inside the corporate headquarters of Nestle Nigeria Plc in Ilupeju, Lagos.
+Other mouthwatering pairings also emerged on Wednesday from the 12 schools in the finals paired into four groups for both the male and female categories at the draw ceremony which held inside the corporate headquarters of Nestle Nigeria Plc in Ilupeju, Lagos.

 Speaking earlier before the draw, Managing Director/CEO of Nestle Nigeria, Wassim El-Husseini, expressed delight in Nestle providing a platform for young ones to showcase their talents.